Inheriting a deceased person’s right to adoption information

 Application and assessment

-When considering an application the Act requires that the Secretary of the Department of Family and Community Services (FACS) Adoption Information Unit (AIU)
+When considering an application the Act requires that the Secretary of the Department of Communities and Justice (DCJ) Adoption Information Unit (AIU)

 'take into account any likely detriment to the welfare and best interest of any adopted person, birth parent, relative or spouse of the deceased adopted person, or any other person, if the birth certificate and adoption information is supplied'. s137(3).